 Origin and see the current status of the robot.

 Note: You can create new robots and update them to Control Room using VS Code Robocorp extension.

 Assistants section allows you to create and manage special robots that are triggered directly from Robocorp Assistant.
 Assistants are especially useful when the automated process requires the user to make choices or provide input to the robot to complete its work.

 Each time an assistant is executed, you can follow its progress and results on the

 Clicking on an assistant run will provide more information, and allow to access any files created during the run.

-Environments link opens up a list of your linked runtime environments.
-Clicking on a runtime environment will provide more information about it.
+Workers link opens up a list of your unattended workers.
+Clicking on an unattended worker will provide more information about it.

 - a PC running the Robocorp Workforce Agent process

 - a pool of PCs running the Robocorp Workforce Agent process